GLOBAL MARKETS-Shares gain on US jobs data, euro rises after ECB

 The number of Americans filing new claims for unemployment benefits unexpectedly fell last week, suggesting a pick-up in the labor market recovery and economic growth.

-Equities on Wall Street rose on the labor report, but European shares pared their gains when ECB President Mario Draghi was non-committal as to whether he felt equity markets were fairly priced at current lofty levels.
+Equities on Wall Street opened higher on the labor report, but European shares pared their gains when ECB President Mario Draghi was non-committal as to whether he felt equity markets were fairly priced at current lofty levels.

-MSCI's all-country world stock index eased from a new intraday high for the year of 359.47, up 0.11 percent.
+MSCI's all-country world stock index was up 0.2 percent on the day.
+The index touched 359.47, a new intraday high for the year.

-The Dow hit an intraday record for the third session in a row, climbing as high as 14,344.95 after initially breaking into uncharted territory on Tuesday.
-The broader S&P 500 remains more than 1 percent below its record close set in October 2007.

 "It's certainly welcoming to the market and it's once again supporting the thought that the economic recovery is strengthening despite the stalemate in budget talks, etc," said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co.
 LLC in New York.